There are three layers: the Linus application layer, the smart contract layer, and the Ethereum blockchain layer.

 What's a liquidity pool?

-A liquidity pool is a place where people can place their digital assets, to be used or interacted with by other people, in exchange for some return.
+A liquidity pool is a place where people can send their digital assets like USDC, to be used or interacted with by other people, in exchange for some return.
 A couple examples of these markets are lending/borrowing platforms and asset exchanges.
 Liquidity pools typically have rules programmed into them that dictate how assets can be used, and what fees are paid in exchange.
 Combined, liquidity pools contain assets worth billions of US Dollars.

 Demand for your dollar in these liquidity pools exceeds that of traditional financial markets, and so by relaying your deposits into them, Linus is able to generate return to provide your APY.
 The Linus APY returned depends on the supply and demand of digital assets into these markets, and Linus is built to leverage various liquidity pools.